Niccolò Machiavelli: Influences

-Beliefs
+Themes

-Amongst commentators, there are a few consistently made proposals concerning what was most new in Machiavelli's work.
+Among commentators, there are a few consistently made proposals concerning what was most new in Machiavelli's work.

-Empiricism and realism versus idealism
+Political science

 Machiavelli is sometimes seen as the prototype of a modern empirical scientist, building generalizations from experience and historical facts, and emphasizing the uselessness of theorizing with the imagination.

 He was not only a theorist of monarchical rule in The Prince, but, paradoxically, an ardent republican.
 He was a religious radical, rejecting not only the contemporary Catholic church but Christianity as such; he may even have been a clandestine atheist.